bravetechnologycoop/BraveButtons/README.md

 - To view the logs on the server, first SSH into the server.

-    - Run `sudo pm2 logs` to follow a tail of both console and error logs
+  - Run `pm2 logs` to follow a tail of both console and error logs

   - Run `less ~/.pm2/logs/BraveServer-out.log` to view the console logs or `less ~/.pm2/logs/BraveServer-error.log` to view the error logs

   - Run `tail -f ~/.pm2/logs/BraveServer-out.log` to follow the tail of the console logs or `tail -f ~/.pm2/logs/BraveServer-error.log` to follow the tail of the error logs

   - Run `zcat ~/.pm2/logs/<filename.log.gz> | less` to view any of the archived logs in `~/.pm2/logs`

 - To view the logs on the Raspberry Pi, first SSH into the remote access server and then SSH into the pi

   - Run `tail -f /var/log/brave/heartbeat.log` to follow the tail of the logs

   - Run `less /var/log/brave/<logfilename>` to view any of the logs in `/var/log/brave`

 # How to run tests for the raspberry pi code:

 1. install pytest and pytest-cov (run `pip3 install pytest pytest-cov`)